 1. Unraveling the mystery of big data

-We now have the ability to gather almost unimaginable amounts of data, but it’s useless if there aren’t clear takeaways from the numbers.
+We can now gather almost unimaginable amounts of data, but it’s useless if there aren’t clear takeaways from the numbers.
 Hiring managers want a clear plan of action, not something that requires an advanced degree to interpret.
-Traditional interviews have all too often failed in providing a clear picture: 63% of HR managers claim they can’t assess candidate soft skills, and 57% say they are worthless in understanding candidate weaknesses.
-So rather, Expect staffing professionals to start demanding big data solutions that go beyond the buzzword toward actually making sense of people.
+Traditional interviews have often failed to provide a clear picture: 63% of HR managers claim they can’t assess soft candidate skills, and 57% say they are worthless in understanding candidate weaknesses.
+So instead, expect staffing professionals to start demanding big data solutions that go beyond the buzzword toward actually making sense of people.

 2. Turning candidates into brand ambassadors

 In the age of social media and online reviews, companies are increasingly aware of the impact the candidate experience can have on their brands.
-Since assessments should lead to an improved experience for employees, they shouldn’t begin as a headache.
+Since assessments should lead to an improved employee experience, they shouldn’t begin as a headache.
 A frustrating and confusing assessment process will lead to candidates giving up on the assessment and a negative impression of the employer that required it.
-Instead, gamification of the application procedure, personalized offers with the help of big data and 24/7 service to the candidates through chatbots provides an experience resembling a service rather than torture.
+Instead, gamification of the application procedure, personalized offers with the help of big data, and 24/7 service to the candidates through chatbots provide an experience resembling a service rather than torture.

 3. Finding and identifying future leaders

 Most organizations hire new employees to address pressing needs.
 However, short-term staffing fixes are not enough.
-Growing numbers of companies now hope to plan for the future before a position is even filled, and as a result, they’re seeking out talent they can easily identify as future leaders.
+Growing companies hope to plan for the future before a position is even filled.
+As a result, they’re seeking talent they can quickly identify as future leaders.

 4. Building a diverse workforce

-However, not all new assessment methods are able to effectively address these emerging needs, and some new technologies aren’t proven or are fundamentally flawed.
+However, not all new assessment methods are able to address these emerging needs effectively, and some new technologies aren’t proven or are fundamentally flawed.
 For example, Amazon, known for innovative big data initiatives, tried to create an AI to spot the best candidates based on resume content.
-Unfortunately, since a majority of roles considered by the AI were filled by men in the past, the AI learned to reject resumes submitted by women.
-If the developers of AI algorithms are themselves biased, then bias will dominate their results.
+Unfortunately, since most of the AI’s considered roles were filled by men in the past, the AI learned to reject resumes submitted by women.
+If AI algorithm developers are biased, bias will dominate their results.